MoonMeet/MoonMeet-CrossPlatform/README.md

 - [Pranav Purwar](https://github.com/PranavPurwar): for Android CI Workflow.
 - [Ahmed Sbai](https://github.com/sbaiahmed1): for Supporting me since the beginning of Moon Meet.

 Thanks, they help to keep **Moon Meet** alive.
-It's better to have multiple people work on a project, for more ideas, less bugs. (sadly sometimes more), and generally quicker development.
+It's better to have multiple people work on a project, for more ideas, fewer bugs. (sadly sometimes more), and generally quicker development.
 Each (helpful) contribution that gets thankfully accepted.

 ### Social